Destinations Greece The Cyclades Santorini

 Santorini

-The "Pompeii of Greece" — a Minoan city buried under volcanic ash since 1600 BC, with three-storey buildings, frescoed walls, and a sophisticated drainage system still preserved where the residents left them.
-Covered by a vast bioclimatic shelter (the new one, opened 2012).
+The "Pompeii of Greece": a Minoan city buried under volcanic ash since 1600 BC, with three-storey buildings, frescoed walls, and a drainage system still sitting where the residents left it.
+Covered now by a vast bioclimatic shelter (the newer one, opened 2012).
 90 minutes to walk through.
-Go at 9 a.m. opening, before the cruise crowds arrive at 11.
-Pair with The Cave of Nikolas for lunch at the harbour.
+Go at the 9 a.m. opening, before the cruise crowds arrive at 11.
+Lunch after at The Cave of Nikolas on the harbour.

 9 a.m. opening · before cruise crowds€12 entry90 min walk-through

-02 Ticketed
+Ticketed

 Museum of Prehistoric Thera